apache/pulsar/site/docs/latest/admin/ModularLoadManager.md

 ##### Bundle Data

-The bundle data is contained in the {% javadoc BundleData broker com.yahoo.pulsar.broker.BundleData %}.
+The bundle data is contained in the {% javadoc BundleData broker org.apache.pulsar.broker.BundleData %}.
 Like the historical broker data, the bundle data is split into a short-term and a long-term time frame.
 The information maintained in each time frame:

 * Message rate in/out for this bundle
 * Message Throughput In/Out for this bundle